Free content: Origins and Open Content Project

-"Open content" definition

 The website of the Open Content Project once defined open content as 'freely available for modification, use and redistribution under a license similar to those used by the open-source / free software community'.
 However, such a definition would exclude the Open Content License because that license forbids charging for content; a right required by free and open-source software licenses.

-The term since shifted in meaning.
-Open content is "licensed in a manner that provides users with free and perpetual permission to engage in the 5R activities."